-Nandan still remembers the day when he sang for the first time in front of a crowd and then he was only eight ; and sang a patriotic song in a remote village in Nanded district of Maharashtra on the Republic day.
+Nandan still remembers the day when he sang for the first time in front of a crowd and when he was only eight and sang a patriotic song in a remote village in the Nanded district of Maharashtra on Republic Day.
 It was appreciated by one and all and was very halcyon and on the wings of ecstasy.
-He took part in the musical activities in the school & fortunately some staff members of the high school were encouraged Nandan to sing and act on the stage on every occasion.
+He took part in the musical activities in the school & fortunately, some staff members of the high school encouraged Nandan to sing and act on the stage on every occasion.
 His first Guru was Shahir Bilgoji.
 Together they went to many villages to sing Powadas, Lawnis and other folk songs.
 During those years they staged a musical drama (Waga-Natya) “Pudhari Pahije” written by Pu.
 La.
-Deshapande.
+Deshpande.
 Nandan sang all the songs in the drama.

 Nandan was a student of Pt.
 Nehru Vidyalaya of Shahapur-Belagaviduring 1970-73 and then his PUC in Govt.
 Chintamanrao Jr. College in 1974-76, B.A. in RPD College during 1976-79.

-Nandan Herlekar passed ‘Gayan Kala Visharad’ exam from Bharat Gayan Samaj, Pune in 1983 and passed ‘Sangeet Vidvat’ with first rank in Karnataka state in 1984.
-At the same time he completed M. A in History.
-All along this time he composed dance dramas on various topics and presented them with help of Mrs. Sandhya Hosmani, a leading Bharatnatya exponent.
+Nandan Herlekar passed the ‘Gayan Kala Visharad’ exam from Bharat Gayan Samaj, Pune in 1983 and passed ‘Sangeet Vidvat’ with first rank in Karnataka state in 1984.
+At the same time, he completed M. A in History.
+All along this time he composed dance dramas on various topics and presented them with the help of Mrs. Sandhya Hosmani, a leading Bharatnatya exponent.

 Nandan’s college days were also wonderful.
-Prof. Arvind Yalgi, was the principal and he directed the same Waga Natya in college.
+Prof. Arvind Yalgi was the principal and he directed the same Waga Natya in college.
 Prof. Page, a Sanskrit scholar was the next principal.
 He sang “Geet Ramayan” beautifully.
-He encouraged Nandan a lot and also accompanied him on harmonium.
+He encouraged Nandan a lot and also accompanied him on the harmonium.

-He began teaching Bhajans and eventually founded his music class in 1982 and began teaching vocal music and instruments like Tabla and harmonium and today this centre is an an examination centre of A. B. Gandharva Maha Vidyalaya of Mumbai.
+He began teaching Bhajans and eventually founded his music class in 1982 and began teaching vocal music and instruments like Tabla and harmonium and today this center is an examination centre of A. B. Gandharva Maha Vidyalaya of Mumbai.

 A small chat with Mr.Nandan Herlekar:

 My father Govindrao Herlekar was a true lover of music.
-He took us to concerts where we enjoyed from the core of heart.
-He inherited the ‘Seva’ of music department at the Darbar of Maniknagar and we children were fortunate to listen to the great musicians of that time.
+He took us to concerts that we enjoyed from the core of our hearts.
+He inherited the ‘Seva’ of the music department at the Darbar of Maniknagar and we children were fortunate to listen to the great musicians of that time.
 Being Bapurao’s children (as he was popularly called!), we were treated with special attention by all at Maniknagar.
-The musical treat we received every year during Datta Jayanti festival of six days had been wonderful in our lives.
-I am immensely benefited by the music I listened there and have stuffed it in the inner part of my heart.
+The musical treat we received every year during the Datta Jayanti festival of six days had been wonderful in our lives.
+I immensely benefited from the music I listened to there and have stuffed it in the inner part of my heart.

 During that time I began taking lessons in vocal music from Pt.
 Sangameshwar Gurav in Vadgaon.
-After he went to Dharwad as a professor of music in Karnatak University, I was again in search of a Guru and I met Pt.
+After he went to Dharwad as a professor of music at Karnatak University, I was again in search of a Guru and I met Pt.
 Mrutyunjayabuva Puranikmath.
-Due to old age Buva was reluctant to accept anyone as a Shishya, but I was adamant and eager to learn from him.
-After a struggle of six months I could win his heart and he began to teach me.
-From 1979 to till his demise in 2002 he taught not only music, but the way of life.
+Due to old age, Buva was reluctant to accept anyone as a Shishya, but I was adamant and eager to learn from him.
+After a struggle of six months, I could win his heart and he began to teach me.
+From 1979 to his demise in 2002 he taught not only music, but the way of life.